jakubvalenta/real-emoji/content/font.md

   Once you have the font installed, the new emoji characters can be written as sequences of existing emoji characters.

+  The characters are displayed in Google Chrome in black and white, because of technical limitations of this web browser.
 ---
 ## Installation